koushik007pk/SecureBankingSystem/README.md

 Performance Measurement
 The application includes features to measure memory usage and CPU usage before and after specific operations.
 The calculated throughput for encryption and decryption is also displayed.

-License:

-This project is licensed under the MIT License.
-Feel free to use and modify the code as needed.